VolcanoProject/volcano-contract/README.md

 # volcano-contract

-Derived from SafeMoon.
+Derived from SafeMoon. <br/>
 Tokenomics: 10% tax occured during each transfer or trade.
 5% is reflected to all holders for passive income.
-5% is added to a liquidity pool. deployed on SmartBCH: 0xc07545D17e716CF7FF24ed0eb16A69157A33aaCd
+5% is added to a liquidity pool. <br/>
+Deployed on SmartBCH: 0xc07545D17e716CF7FF24ed0eb16A69157A33aaCd